-Access to the curriculum, following individual education plans drawn up between the student, parent and department, is achieved by support to students in mainstream classes, withdrawal to the department base for individual or small group work or following life-skills courses offered by the department.
+Access to the curriculum, following Sen Support Plans drawn up between the student, parent and department, is achieved by support to students in mainstream classes, withdrawal to the department base for individual or small group work or following life-skills courses offered by the department.
 The department promotes social skills and confidence building through the daily provision of a staffed base at break and lunchtimes and an annual residential multi-activity experience.

-The Learning Support Department encompasses the Strategically Resourced Provision for Aspergers and Autism (SRP) formerly known as the Learning Support and Autistic Facility (LSAF).
-The SRP draws students from beyond our normal catchment area, and caters for a small number of students up to a maximum of around 25.
-The whole department is based in a purpose built wing of the school building which also houses specialist small group teaching rooms.
+The Learning Support Department encompasses the Strategically Resourced Provision for Autism (SRP) which draws students from beyond our normal catchment area, and caters for a small number of students up to a maximum of around 28.
+The whole department is based in a purpose built wing of the school building.

 The philosophy of the provision is one of inclusion, as far as possible in mainstream curriculum, with support as appropriate.
 The existence of a purpose-built wing, however, recognises that students will need considerable access to this base.
 All staff in the department have been trained, following a course leading to a recognized specialist qualification in Autism.